When Is the Best Time

 Best Time of Day

-The best time of day is either in the morning or late in the afternoon, as animals are generally most active during these times.
+The best time of day to visit San Diego Zoo is either in the morning or late in the afternoon, as animals are generally most active during these times.
 This is especially true for carnivore species such as big cats and bears, which will often be napping during the middle of the day.
 Many zoo species have their main feeding times in the morning and this can be one of the best times to see them up and about.

 Complete Season Guide | Monthly Details